• Skip to main content

 1. Open the Photos app on your Mac

-2. In the Photos App, locate the Photo for which you want to add location information and double click on it to open the Photo.
+2. In Photos App, open the Photo for which you want to add location by double-clicking on it.

-3. Once the Photo is open, click on the i icon located in the top menu bar of the Photos App (See image below)
+3. Once the Photo is open, click on the i icon located in the top-menu bar and this will provide access to the Photo Info screen on your Mac.

 Information Icon in Photos App on Mac

-Click on Assign a Location and then enter the name of the city or place where the photo was taken.
+4. On the Photo Info screen, click on Assign a Location option > enter the name of the city or place where the photo was taken.

 Assign a Location Option in Mac Photos App

-5. As you start typing the name of the city, you will see suggested places coming up and you can simply click on the Name of your place as it shows up and this location will be assigned to the Photo.
+5. As you start typing the Name of City, you will see suggested places coming up, which makes it easy to select the Name of City or place that you want to assign to the Photo.

 Choose Location in Mac Photos App

-In case you end up adding incorrect location information, simply click on Image > Location > Remove Location from the top menu bar.
-(See image below)
+Note: If you end up adding incorrect location information, click on Image > Location > Remove Location.

 Remove Location Option on Mac

-Instead of adding location information to photos one by one, you can add location information to multiple photos at the same time using the Photos app.
+Instead of adding location information to photos one by one, you can add location information to multiple photos at the same time.

-2. Select all the photos that you want to add location information to.
+1. Open Photos app > Select photos that you want to add location information to.

 Window and Info Tab in Mac Menu Bar

-4. On the pop-up that appears, click on Assign a Location option (See image below)
+3. On the “Info” screen that appears, click on Assign a Location option.

 Assign a Location Option in Mac Photos App

-5. Next, start typing the Name of the place where the Photo was taken and you will see suggestions coming up, simply click on the Name of your Place as it appears in suggestion (See image below)
+4. Next, start typing the Name of the place where the Photo was taken and select the Name of your Place as it appears in the suggestions.

 Choose Location in Mac Photos App